-The continuing inflationary cost environment as well as disruption within the global supply chain and labor markets have impacted our business.
+The ongoing disruption within the global supply chain and labor markets has impacted our business.
 We continue to manage the challenging supply chain environment through our "local for local" manufacturing strategy, ongoing supplier management process, and broadened supply base.
-We continue to manage the impact of the inflationary cost environment through a variety of cost and pricing measures, including continuous improvement and lean initiatives.
+While the inflationary cost environment showed signs of moderating, we continue to manage its impact through a variety of cost and pricing measures, including continuous improvement and lean initiatives.
 Additionally, we strategically manage our workforce and discretionary spending.
 At the same time, we are appropriately addressing the ongoing needs of our business so that we continue to serve our customers.